enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## 5  941791  942135    HES4 0.187 6.32949888009368e-07
     ## 6 1005293 1005547    HES4 0.236 6.28221217150423e-11

-We can select only those enhancer - promoter pairs with a decent level of correlation and significance and tidy the data at the same time:
+We can select only the enhancer - promoter pairs with a decent level of correlation and significance and tidy the data at the same time:

 ``` r
 fantom <- unique(subset(fantom, subset = corr >= 0.25 & fdr < 1e-5, select = c("chr", "start", "end", "symbol")))